Cleethorpes: History

 The resort expanded following the linking of the town by railway with industrial towns in Yorkshire.
 Cleethorpes Pier opened in 1873 and the promenade in 1885.
-Cleethorpes with Thrunscoe was created as a Local Board of Health District in 1873, and under the Local Government Act of 1894 it became an urban district.
+Cleethorpes with Thrunscoe was created as a Local Board of Health District in 1873, and under the Local Government Act 1894 it became an urban district.
 Its headquarters was established at Cleethorpes Town Hall in 1905.

 In 1916 the urban district was renamed Cleethorpes, and in 1922 and 1927 the town's boundaries were extended to include part of Humberston (as far as North Sea Lane) and the Beacon Hill area of Weelsby parish.
 In 1936 Cleethorpes was granted a charter of incorporation to become a municipal borough.

 Cleethorpes successfully resisted attempts by Grimsby to absorb it and in 1974 it became the Borough of Cleethorpes within the new county of Humberside.
 However, when Humberside County Council was abolished in 1996, Cleethorpes Borough Council was joined with Grimsby Borough Council as the unitary authority of North East Lincolnshire.
 In 2009 North East Lincolnshire Council agreed to market the towns of Grimsby, Immingham and Cleethorpes, under the 'Greater Grimsby' banner.

-Local residents from Lincolnshire and the Yorkshire and Humber area affectionately refer to Cleethorpes as Meggies.
+Local residents from Lincolnshire and the Yorkshire and Humber area affectionately refer to Cleethorpes and its residents as Meggies.
 Cleethorpes can also be known as "down beach".

 Redevelopment

 The Winter Gardens, a venue for a variety of events, was demolished in 2007 and replaced by 47 flats.
 During a mass boycott of punk bands in the 1970s the Winter Gardens was just one of five U.K. venues that allowed the likes of the Clash, AC/DC and the Sex Pistols to perform.
-The old mini steam railway running from the seafront Leisure centre to St Anthony's bank has been extended and significantly improved whilst a cafe, taphouse, and gallery has been added to the boating lake, many ducks and geese use the boating lake to breed making it a pleasant place to visit.
-A large open air show ground has been built close to the eastern end of the boating lake often showing live bands and hosting special events, most notably hosting the London 2012 Olympic torch relay.
+The old mini steam railway running from the seafront Leisure centre to St Anthony's bank has been extended and significantly improved whilst a cafe, taphouse, and gallery have been added to the boating lake; and many ducks and geese use the boating lake to breed, making it a pleasant place to visit.
+A large open air show ground has been built close to the eastern end of the boating lake and often showing live bands and hosting special events, most notably hosting the London 2012 Olympic torch relay.

-A new RNLI station is set to be completed on the Central Promenade by 2023.
+A new RNLI station is set to be completed on the Central Promenade by 2025.